Generic PCB design guidelines

 • Solid black when printed.

-• Printed side should be in contact with PCB, so don’t put opposite as then you get blurred picture.
+• The printed side should be in contact with PCB, so don’t put the opposite as then you get a blurred picture.

-For Artwork transfer it is not necessary to use transparent media.
+For Artwork transfer, it is not necessary to use transparent media.
 Paper (UV translucent) can be good too.
 It may require longer exposure.
-Why I saying this?
-Because laser printers likes paper more than acetate film.
-The toner stays flatter on paper and black is smoother than on film.
-Especially using printers with refilled cartridges I would recommend use paper instead of film.
-I used to use film but results is rather disappointing than promising.
+Why am I saying this?
+Because laser printers like paper more than acetate film.
+The toner stays flattered on paper, and black is smoother than on film.
+Especially using printers with refilled cartridges, I would recommend use paper instead of film.
+I used to use film, but the results are rather disappointing than promising.

 The printer itself should have following: